autoaffection/www/docs/index.rst

 .. include:: include/conf/current.rst

 ..
-So that Sphinx doesn't yell as us :)
+So that Sphinx doesn't yell at us :)

 .. toctree::
    :hidden: